 Sticking to a financial goal that takes more than a few weeks to accomplish is easier when you have support.
 Solidify your success by identifying another person that you can share your goal with and who will encourage your efforts.
 This individual can talk you down from engaging in an activity that will delay your goal, such as making additional charges on the credit card you’re trying to pay off.
 An accountability partner also celebrates your successes along the way, like enjoying a budget-friendly night out when you reach your goal’s half-way mark.

 An ideal accountability partner is someone who:

 - Has the time to assist you with your goals.

 Meredith Money enlists her sister to help her stick to her alternative resolution.

 “To eliminate my credit card debt of $5,000, I will work an extra part-time job.
 With the additional income, I will pay $300 a month toward my debt.
 I will send the first payment of $300 on February 15 of this year and make my last payment on June 15 of next year.
 I will send a copy of each new credit card statement to my sister so she can see that I’m making the $300 payment each month and not incurring any new credit card charges.”

 Follow Meredith’s lead and change the way you think about financial resolutions.
 Your bank account will thank you for it.

 Are you ready to achieve your financial goals this year?
 Whether you aim to pay off your debt like Meredith or save money for a specific purchase, let us help.
 Visit Generations Academy, a free online education center for Generations members.
-There, you’ll find financial calculators and tools to help you evaluate your money goals before you set them.
+There, you’ll find tools to help you evaluate your money goals before you set them.

 Happy New Year!